MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

    :::image type="content" source="media/delta-review-tables.png" alt-text="Dialog box of a list of tables to select":::

 1. Select the tables you want to include.
 To add tables, select **New table** and enter the required information.

-1. For each included table:
-   1. Select **Required**.
-The **Edit table** panel displays.
-   1. Choose the **Primary key**.
-The primary key is an attribute unique to the table.
-For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
-String, integer, and GUID data type attributes are supported as primary keys.
-   1. Select **Close** to save and close the panel.

 1. Select the number of **Columns** for each included table.
 The **Manage attributes** page displays.